adrianwg23/grpc-arithmetic-service/README.md

 linkerd install | kubectl apply -f -
 ```

 Our cluster is now setup!
-We now need to build are grpc-client and grpc-server images and get them running.
+We now need to build our grpc-client and grpc-server images and get them running.
-We build our client and server images by running:
+We can build our client and server images by running:
 ```
 make build-client
 make build-server